moby/moby/docs/sources/articles/https.md

 keys:

     $ echo 01 > ca.srl
-    $ openssl genrsa -des3 -out ca-key.pem
+    $ openssl genrsa -des3 -out ca-key.pem 2048
     $ openssl req -new -x509 -days 365 -key ca-key.pem -out ca.pem

 Now that we have a CA, you can create a server key and certificate signing request.
-Make sure that "Common Name (e.g., server FQDN or YOUR name)" matches the hostname you will use to connect to Docker or just use `\*` for a certificate valid for any hostname:
+Make sure that "Common Name (e.g. server FQDN or YOUR name)" matches the hostname you will use to connect to Docker:

-    $ openssl genrsa -des3 -out server-key.pem
+    $ openssl genrsa -des3 -out server-key.pem 2048
-    $ openssl req -new -key server-key.pem -out server.csr
+    $ openssl req -subj '/CN=**<Your Hostname Here>**' -new -key server-key.pem -out server.csr

 Next we're going to sign the key with our CA: